apache/druid/docs/querying/query-from-deep-storage.md

 Druid can query segments that are only stored in deep storage.
 Running a query from deep storage is slower than running queries from segments that are loaded on Historical processes, but it's a great tool for data that you either access infrequently or where the low latency results that typical Druid queries provide is not necessary.
 Queries from deep storage can increase the surface area of data available to query without requiring you to scale your Historical processes to accommodate more segments.

+## Pre-requisites
+* Please enable the multi-stage query extension before you begin.
+See [enable multi-stage query](../multi-stage-query/index.md#load-the-extension) for more information.

 ## Keep segments in deep storage only

 Any data you ingest into Druid is already stored in deep storage, so you don't need to perform any additional configuration from that perspective.
 However, to take advantage of the cost savings that querying from deep storage provides, make sure not all your segments get loaded onto Historical processes.